 In Copenhagen I finished chapters about my early life in the U.S.A. and in Scala at San Cataldo I completed sections about my later life in Denmark.
 These all became my book, "Pieces: A Life in Eight Movements and a Prelude" (WiDo Publishing).

 The book had to be made known and then sold.
 I invented a blog called "Pieces: a bitty blog", first just a sentence or two, later small essays on things I like and dislike.
 Finally these became stories made out of the crossing of disparate ideas, strange hybrids created in the caleidoscope of my mind.
 All of these were meant as a reminder that it might be worth while to buy my book.

 I found a new group of readers from more than thirty different countries: they came to read the blog over 36,000 times all-in-all at the rate of several thousand views a month.

 Now I have been blogging for more than a year and a half.
 It is time to discontinue the blog as a recurring event and to get on with writing my next book.
 The archive will be open, though, for the occasional curious reader.

 I am so grateful for all the comments and plusses and shares and likes - and to those of my readers who have purchased my book and who have reviewed and rated it with admiration or indignation or both.

 I will sign off now with an au revoir just to take a waltz or two with Miss English.
 See you out there on all those blank sheets of paper!
-I will be the dandy stepping quietly through the margins, gliding softly across the ever-turning pages, hat and pen in hand.
+I will be the dandy stepping softly through the margins, gliding quietly across the ever-turning pages, hat and pen in hand.